ParalESN: Enabling parallel information processing in Reservoir Computing: Experiments

-Memory-based tasks are designed to assess the model's ability to recall delayed versions of the input, while forecasting tasks evaluate the model's ability to predict future time steps.
-We consider MemCap \citep{jaeger2001short}, ctXOR \citep{verstraeten2010memory}, and SinMem \citep{inubushi2017reservoir} in our memory-based benchmark.
-For our forecasting benchmark, we consider Lorenz96 \citep{lorenz1996predictability}, Mackey-Glass (MG) \citep{jaeger2004harnessing}, NARMA, and a selection of real-world time series forecasting tasks from \cite{zhou2021informer}, including ETTh1, ETTh2, ETTm1, and ETTm2.
+Memory-based tasks are designed to assess the ability to recall delayed versions of the input.
+We consider MemCap \citep{jaeger2002short}, ctXOR \citep{verstraeten2010memory}, and SinMem \citep{inubushi2017reservoir}.
+Forecasting tasks evaluate the model's ability to predict future time steps.
+We consider Lorenz96 \citep{lorenz1996predictability}, Mackey-Glass (MG) \citep{jaeger2004harnessing}, NARMA, and a selection of real-world time series from \cite{zhou2021informer}, including ETTh1/2 and ETTm1/2.

 \textbf{Discussion.} Table~\ref{tab:memory_results} and Table~\ref{tab:forecasting_results} present the test set results on memory-based and forecasting tasks, respectively.
-Fig.~\ref{fig:memory_forecasting_time} graphically compares the training time of ParalESN to that to traditional ESNs.
-Our experiments demonstrate that ParalESN can achieve comparable results to traditional RC across a wide range of time series regression benchmarks, while offering exceptional advantages from a computational efficiency perspective.
-In all benchmarks, ParalESN trains an entire order of magnitude faster, except for Lorenz25 and Lorenz50, where the relatively small sequence length reduces the advantage of being able to parallelize the recurrence.
-Observe that even ParalESN (deep), despite consisting of multiple reservoir layers, trains faster than a traditional, shallow ESN consisting of just one layer.
-Indeed, while the readout layer is trained via Ridge regression in both cases, the time required to perform the recurrence through the untrained reservoir is significantly lower in the proposed approach compared to traditional ESNs, thanks to being able to process the sequence in parallel.
+Fig.~\ref{fig:memory_forecasting_time} compares the training time of ParalESN to that of traditional ESNs.
+Our experiments demonstrate that ParalESN achieves results comparable to traditional RC across a wide range of time series regression benchmarks, while offering substantial advantages in computational efficiency\footnote{In PyTorch (used in our experiments), complex-valued arithmetic is generally not yet as optimized as its real-valued counterpart.
+The computational efficiency advantage of ParalESN is therefore measured under conservative conditions: with more optimized complex arithmetic libraries, this advantage would likely be even greater.} Across all benchmarks, ParalESN trains an entire order of magnitude faster, except for Lorenz25 and Lorenz50, where the relatively small sequence length reduces the benefit of parallelizing the recurrence.
+Observe that even ParalESN (deep), despite consisting of multiple reservoir layers, trains faster than a traditional, shallow ESN consisting of a single layer.
+Indeed, while the readout layer is trained via Ridge regression in both cases, the time required to process the sequence through the untrained reservoir is significantly lower in the proposed approach compared to traditional ESNs, thanks to parallel sequence processing.

-\subsection{Time series classification}
+\subsection{Time Series Classification}